hekonsek/rxjava-event/readme.md

 RxJava Events provides simple event class that can be used to carry information about event body (`payload`) and its metadata (`headers`).

+Event payload is the primary piece of data carried by an event.
+Here is how you can create event with a payload:

 ```
 import static com.github.hekonsek.rxjava.event.Events.event;